dendronhq/dendron-site/vault/dendron.topic.commands.md

 ...
 ```

-If used in a multi-vault workspace and [[noXVaultWikiLink|dendron.ref.config.dendron#noxvaultwikilink]] is not set, the wikilinks will have a vault prefix added to avoid ambiguity.
+If used in a multi-vault workspace and [[noXVaultWikiLink|dendron.ref.config#noxvaultwikilink]] is not set, the wikilinks will have a vault prefix added to avoid ambiguity.

 Given the following hierarchy:
 ```